How To Download Sentinel Satellite Data

 What are the Spectral Bands of Sentinel 2A and 2B?

 We’ve listed below, the spectral and spatial resolution of Sentinel 2A.
-There are 13 bands in total.
+There are 13 bands in Sentinel imagery.
 Four spectral bands have a 10-meter resolution.
 Six bands have a 20-meter resolution.
 And the remaining 3 have a spatial resolution of 60 meters.

-Here are the spectral band details for Sentinel 2A:
+Here are the spectral band details for Sentinel 2A and 2B:

 BandResolutionCentral WavelengthDescription